Fitzgeraldjc/GoTorrent/README.md

 # GoTorrent

-A lightweight BitTorrent client written in Go that supports both traditional torrent files and magnet links.
+A lightweight BitTorrent client written in Go that supports both traditional torrent files and magnet links based on the tutorial by Jesse Li found here: https://blog.jse.li/posts/torrent/

 ## Features